alphagov/govuk-brand-guidelines/src/graphic-device/dot-use-examples/index.md

     {% gridCell {span: {desktop: 2, tablet: 1, mobile: 1}, classes: "app-top-border"} %}
     ### Travel

     No audio.
 An animation of luggage moving aross the frame.
-Suitcases are drawn as rectangles with corners.
+Suitcases are drawn as rectangles with rounded corners.
 Circles are used to draw wheels and luggage tags, whilst pieces of a circle are used to draw the handles.
     {% endgridCell %}
     {% gridCell %}
     {% video { source: [